learn-co-curriculum/css-column-structure-using-floats/README.md

 }
 ```

 A quick google search for CSS Clearfix returns many results.
-The one above is one such recipe.
+The one above is
+one such recipe.
 What's all that about though?
-Well, let's discuss what is happening here line by line.
+Well, let's discuss what is
+happening here line by line.

-On line one of the HTML we added a class of clearfix to the collapsing parent element.
-Then in the CSS on line 9, we create the selector for that class `clearfix:after`.
-The `:after` part takes us to after all the children `.column` inside of `#wood`.
-Then after all these children it will create some `content:` on line 10.
+On line one of the HTML we added a class of clearfix to the collapsing parent
+element.
+Then in the CSS on line 9, we create the selector for that class
+`clearfix:after`.
+The `:after` part takes us to after all the children `.column`
+inside of `#wood`.
+Then after all these children it will create some `content:`
+on line 10.
 Here we insert the text content `"."` after all the column children.
 Weird huh?
-Keep with me it will strat to make more sense as we go further.
-On line 11 we tell that content to `display: block` which allows it to take up all the horizontal space, then on line 12 we tell it to `clear: both` allowing the content to clear past the heihght of all the floating columns above it.
-This is what gives the parent `#wood` a reference for how tall to be.
-Great, but we do not want to see a little `.` period symbol below all our floating columns.
-So we set it to `visibility: hidden` on line 13, and then `height: 0` and `line-height: 0` on lines 14 and 15.
+Keep with me it will start to make more sense as we go further.
+On
+line 11 we tell that content to `display: block` which allows it to take up all
+the horizontal space, then on line 12 we tell it to `clear: both` allowing the
+content to clear past the height of all the floating columns above it.
+This is
+what gives the parent `#wood` a reference for how tall to be.
+Great, but we do
+not want to see a little `.` period symbol below all our floating columns.
+So we
+set it to `visibility: hidden` on line 13, and then `height: 0` and
+`line-height: 0` on lines 14 and 15.

-When all is said and done we can now apply this class of `clearfix` to any element that is collapsing due to having floating children within it.
-See the code example on clearfixes provided in the resource links at the bottom of this lesson.
+When all is said and done we can now apply this class of `clearfix` to any
+element that is collapsing due to having floating children within it.
+See the
+code example on clearfixes provided in the resource links at the bottom of this
+lesson.

 ### Column Structure

-There are many recipes for creating column structure, but we will focus on creating a liquid column structure using percents and floats.
+There are many recipes for creating column structure, but we will focus on
+creating a liquid column structure using percents and floats.

 #### Centering

-We start out by creating a wrapper class that will wrap all elements in our layout and center them.
+We start out by creating a wrapper class that will wrap all elements in our
+layout and center them.

 ```html
 <div class="wrapper">